mk23/snmpy/README.md

         pass
 ```

 This starting point will allow a MIB to be generated and the system to start, but otherwise, no data will be collected or returned.
-The module may define its own items or allow the end user to specify them in the config (see [`exec_value`](#exec_value) documentation above for example of config-supplied items).
+The module may define its own items or allow the end user to specify them in the config (see [`exec_value`](#exec_value) documentation above for an example of config-supplied items).

 For this example, lets implement a module that simply counts the number of times it has been updated, and also calculates the estimated runtime as an integer and as a human-readable string.
 The configuration for this plugin will be very simple since items will be defined in code rather than config and no retention is needed: